Respect for Human Rights

 Basic Approach to Respecting Human Rights

 For human rights issues, we have formulated the “SCB Group Human Rights Policy” and commit to meeting the responsibility of a business enterprise to respect human rights.
 We conduct our business operations bearing in mind the impacts of our business activities on human rights.
-In addition, we also expect our customers and suppliers to respect human rights in accordance with this Policy.

 Human Rights Due Diligence

-The SCB engages in human rights due diligence by adhering to the United Nations Guiding Principles on Business and Human Rights to prevent and mitigate adverse human rights impacts.
-In view of the SCB’s business environment, we identified the human rights issues and assessed them based on the severity of impact and likelihood of occurrence, then created a map of these human rights issues.
 Based on the results, we are deliberating with relevant divisions on future policies to address these human rights issues.
-The human rights issue map will be revised on an ongoing basis in view of changes to the business environment, etc.
+The human rights issue map will be revised on a periodic basis in view of changes to the business environment, etc.

 Human rights due diligence process.
 The process consists of the following four steps, which form a cyclical process: 1.Identification and assessment of negative impacts on human rights 2.Prevention and mitigation of negative impacts on human rights 3.Evaluation of the effectiveness of measures taken 4.Explanation and disclosure of information